-Princeton is a Historical Town filled with culture.
-It is the home, to the world famous, beautiful Princeton University.
+Princeton is a lovely historical town filled with culture.
+It is the home to the world famous Princeton University.
 Princeton has some fine shops and restaurants at Palmer Square, which are located in the heart of downtown Princeton.
+There are a number of awesome diverse and cultural eateries throughout downtown Princeton.
+Princeton caters well to couples, families and of course college students!
 Check out the Princeton website and plan to spend a day or a whole weekend in this beautiful city.

-Frenchtown is one of Hunterdon Countys best kept secrets.
-Frenchtown is a small, quaint, charming town nestled on the Delaware river.
-A great place to unwind for a day or the whole weekend.
-You'll find restaurants shops, antiques, clothing and crafts - even the most charming little book store you've even been to Check out the Frenchtown website for more info.
+Frenchtown is one of Hunterdon County's best kept secrets.
+Frenchtown is a small, quaint, charming town nestled right on the Delaware river.
+We have found that Frenchtown New Jersey is a great destination stop to unwind for a day or for the whole weekend.
+There are more than just a few small quaint bed and breakfasts and nearby attractions for a weekend getaway.
+You'll find restaurants, unique shops, antiques, clothing and crafts as well as the most charming little pet supply store you've ever been to!
+Check out the Frenchtown website for more info.

 Recommended Day trip ideas for Frenchtown NJ